Space Shuttle Enterprise: Post-Columbia

 The board determined that the probable cause of the accident was that the foam impact caused a breach of a reinforced carbon-carbon panel along the leading edge of Columbia's left wing, allowing hot gases generated during re-entry to enter the wing and cause structural collapse.
 This caused Columbia to tumble out of control, breaking up with the loss of the entire crew.

 Museum exhibit

+New Orleans, Louisiana

+In 1984, Enterprise was on display during the 1984 Louisiana World Exposition (World's Fair) in New Orleans.